 The models of the best welding helmet for most successful beginners are the Deko Deep Sea IDL02, a mask for hobby use with excellent value for money, and the Telwin Vantage Red, produced by the well-known Italian company and appreciated for its versatility.

-The 7 best welding helmet for beginners- Reviews In 2020
+7 best welding helmet for beginners- Reviews In 2021

 Following, in order of importance, here are the seven welding masks currently most in demand on the market.
 As usual, the best-sellers are the hobby ones, but there are also professional models.

 Rank #1: Deko Deep Sea IDL02 professional solar powered helmet

 According to the opinions of the numerous satisfied buyers, the Deko Deep Sea is one of the best welding helmet for beginners of 2020, among those available in the medium-low price range.
 It is, in fact, an integral model similar to the high-end professional helmets, far more expensive.